duckietown/docs-brown/book/doc-sky/75-localization-slam/30-local-assignment.md

 # Localization Assignment {#localization-slam-localization-assignment status=ready}

+## Getting Set Up
+Please click on the following GitHub Classroom link where you will clone the repo in order to receive the deliverables for this project.

 ## Dependencies
 In order to complete this project, we will make use of the following libraries: Numpy for computations,  OpenCV for computer vision, and MatPlotLib for creating plots and animations.
-You are welcome to run on your drone the parts which do not require visualization, ie the OpenCV assignment at the bottom of this page.
+You are welcome to run on your drone the parts which do not require visualization, ie the OpenCV assignment.
 However, the particle filter assignment will require you to view a MatPlotLib animation.
 To accommodate this, you may either install the required dependencies on your own computer (optional!) or work on a department machine which already has them.
-The easiest way to work on this project is probably to work over ssh on your laptops and use XQuartz (what the -Y is for when you type ssh -Y) which will allow you to view animations over ssh!
+The easiest way to work on this project is to work over ssh on your laptops and use XQuartz (what the -Y is for when you type ssh -Y) which will allow you to view animations over ssh.
+As a reminder, to access your account on the department machines, open a terminal and run "ssh -Y your_login@ssh.cs.brown.edu."
+You may use cyberduck or your preferred method to transfer files from your computer to the department machines.

 ## Particle Filter
 First, you will complete a series of quick exercises which will guide you through implementing a simplified particle filter.
+This part of the assignment must be completed on a computer with matplotlib and numpy installed.
 You will be given two files:

     student_particle_filter.py
     animate_particle_filter.py